facebookarchive/presto-odbc/README.md

   1. `cd driver`
   1. `make clean; make` - builds the driver
   1. `make copy` - copies the DLL to `C:\temp\` and backs up the log files

+###Using the driver with Microsoft Query (requires Microsoft Excel):
 1. Start `C:\Program Files\Microsoft Office\Office15\MSQRY32.EXE`
 1. Go to File->New
 1. Click Browse, and select `PrestoDriver.dsn`
 1. Click Ok
 1. Run a query!

+###Using the driver with Tableau (requires Tableau):
+1. Double click the presto.tds "Tableau Datasource" file included in the top-level directory of this repo
+1. On the left panel, just under `Data`, it should list `presto`.
+Right click this and select `Edit Data Source`
+1. Change any `connection attributes` as desired and click `OK`
+  1. Security Warning: The password field's contents are written to the logfile along with all of the other connection attributes.
+This will be fixed in a future version.
+  1. Note: The connection attributes are currently ignored by the driver.
+1. Select what `database` (catalog) you want to use on the left
+1. Search for `tables` (or press enter to see all of them) and drag any table you wish to use to the right.
+By default, only the `nation` table is included.
+1. Click `Go to Worksheet`
+1. Click `OK` to go past the warning dialog
+1. Analyze!

 # Coding Conventions: